 On Global Leadership invites organizations and individuals to look for new ways of thinking about leadership development, geopolitical economics, and smart capitalism to propel growth, innovation, and opportunity.

 OGL offers thought leadership through its portal that provides a variety of analyses about leadership in the global economy and, in particular, life in China.
 Our lens is always a mixture of political economic analysis combined with boots-on-the-ground experience.

-Our work – research reports, insight posts, podcasts, books, reports (a subscription business), advisory services, and executive education – are mindful of new ways of thinking and how to move organizations and individuals forward in the 21st century.
+Our work – research reports, insight posts, podcasts, books, reports (a subscription business), and certain advisory services, – are mindful of new ways of thinking and how to move organizations and individuals forward in the 21st century.

 We are able to fully optimize opportunities and relationships because we are able to look beyond the obvious, especially given our expertise and experience in the subject matter.
 Through strategic knowledge sharing, we not only provide insight into global problems and challenges through our digital communications, we also are able to make our sister companies stand out in the crowd with thought-leadership-based executive education and leadership development.

 Our network of international experts and thought leaders contributes regularly to the On Global Leadership blog, providing deep insights into critical issues in China, around leadership development, and in building sustainable modern cities.
 Our OGL Global Network: